BenWiederhake/qoiplace/examples/README.md

 Sets the first pixel to red (#FF0000).

+# `multi.py`

+Blindly executes some commands.
+Note that this doesn't check for the bot's response, but the timeouts should be good enough.

 # `diagonal.py`

 Draws a diagonal from a configurable point in a configurable color towards down-left.